 Cash equivalents are defined as "short-term highly liquid investments that are readily convertible to a known amount of cash and which are subject to an insignificant risk of changes in value".
-Short-term deposits and other investments which mature in three months or less would normally qualify.
+Short-term deposits and other investments normally qualifies as a cash equivalent only when it has a short original maturity of, say three months or less.

 Any deposits pledged or otherwise restricted should be excluded from cash and cash equivalents in the consolidated statement of cash flows.
-Additionally, entity shall disclose the amount of significant cash and cash equivalent balances held that are not available for use by the Group.
+Additionally, entity shall disclose the amount of significant cash and cash equivalent that are not available for use by the Group.